 Keeping up with frequent legislative amendments, as well as large scale regulation reform, can seem like a never-ending task; the rental sector in the UK is certainly fast-paced.
 With the introduction of large financial penalties and even prison sentences for non-compliance, the legalities of being a residential landlord is not something that anyone can afford to get wrong.

-A supportive network of peers, Landlord Association’s in the UK provide a host of benefits to their members – ultimately providing the professional advice and business tools needed to make the lives of residential landlord’s simple and hassle-free.
+Landlord Associations in the UK provide a supportive network of peers and a host of benefits to their members.
+From professional advice, regular updates and tips to the practical business tools needed to make the lives of residential landlord’s simple and hassle-free.

 Many of our clients ask us about the benefits of joining a Landlord’s Association.
-So, whether you are new to residential letting with one property, are a seasoned pro with a large portfolio or somewhere in between, we’ve outlined the key points to consider; we hope you find it helpful:
+So, whether you are new to residential letting with one property and want to find our what you’re responsibilities are as a landlord ,want to find the top documents suggested by landlords or you are a seasoned pro with a large portfolio or somewhere in between, we’ve outlined the key points to consider; we hope you find it helpful:

 The rental market within the UK continues to boom with fewer being able to afford to get onto the property ladder.
 Tenants are becoming savvy, seeking out reputable landlords who can show that they meet a certain professional standard.
-As a form of independent verification, your accreditation from the association will give you the competitive edge, ensuring you find secure, reliable, responsible tenants.
+As a form of independent verification, your membership to the association will give you the competitive edge, ensuring you find secure, reliable and responsible tenants.
 It will also demonstrate that you are both professional and trustworthy to trades and suppliers.

 All Landlord’s Associations offer free professional advice, either via a telephone helpline or email.
 If you needed to consult a solicitor for such matters, you would be unlikely to get more than half an hour of their time for the cost of your annual association membership.
 It is also worth noting that Landlord’s Associations deal with these matters’ day in, day out so they’re fully up to speed with the latest legislation.
 There’s no restless night’s worrying as you get the answers you need in no time.
 The association will help you keep your business running smoothly – avoid any potential stress or confusion; in short, making your life easier.